SixArm/sqlite-import-csv/README.md

 # sqlite-import-csv

 Use the local SQLite database program to import a CSV file.
-This is useful for using SQL to explore data from the CSV.
+This enables using SQL to explore CSV data.

 Syntax: